How Did Walter Payton Die – Disease Cause & How Old He Was

 This statement reflected Payton’s determination and strong will to overcome his illness and continue living a fulfilling life with his family.
 The news conference was a turning point in Walter Payton’s public battle with his health issues.
 It brought attention to the severity of his condition and his bravery in confronting it.

-See also How many touchdowns did Walter Payton have?
+See also When Did Walter Payton Retire?

 He also candidly expressed his fears that: “Am I scared?
 Hell yeah, I’m scared.
 Wouldn’t you be scared?”
 Despite his fears, Payton maintained a positive outlook, stating: